paraiccooney/data-centric-project/README.md

 - That the recipe selected for deletion has been removed from the database.
 - That the recipe uploaded has been added to the database with all selected fields & information included.

-This site was tested across multiple browsers (Chrome, Safari, Internet Explorer, FireFox) and on multiple mobile devices to ensure compatibility and responsiveness.
+This application was tested across multiple browsers (Chrome, Safari, Internet Explorer, FireFox) and on multiple mobile devices to ensure compatibility and responsiveness.
 This was done using Chrome's devloper tools & also an online resource (https://responsivedesignchecker.com/).
 The collapsable navbar was also test at this stage.